benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LRM1.png)

-- _et_ is an entity tag of a blue/logical/red entity defined right of (but not directly right of) the aggregator
-- Directly right of the aggregator: a blue/logical/red entity (neither yellow/aggregated entity, nor quantifier)
 - LRM1 may appear below a relationship / path.
 The relationship / path may be wrapped by an '↛' or an 'L'
+- LRM1 may appear before of a quantifier
+- Directly right of the relationship / path / R-combiner : a blue/logical/red entity (neither yellow/aggregated entity, nor quantifier)
+- _et_ is an entity tag of a blue/logical/red entity defined right of (but not directly right of) the aggregator
 - Except for '&' quantifer - LRM1 aggregator cannot start a quantifier's branch
-- If directly right of a quantifier - _et_ must be defined right of an R-combiner

 For each assignment to the entity on its left (←), this aggregation will limit the number of assignments to the entity on its right (→) - to those (→) with the smallest / largest number of assignments to _et_.